konvajs/site/source/docs/events/Multi_Event.md

-title: HTML5 Canvas Multi-Event Binding Tutorial
+title: HTML5 Canvas Canvas Multi-Event Binding Tutorial
 ---

 To bind multiple events to a single handler with Konva, we can use the `on()` method and pass in a space delimited string containing multiple event types.